 Attorney General William P. Barr Announces Progress in Making our Communities Safer through Project Safe Neighborhoods

-In an October 3, 2019, press release, Attorney General Barr highlights how the revitalization and enhancement of Project Safe Neighborhoods two years ago has helped reduce violence in communities and improve overall public safety.
+In an October 3, 2019, press release, Attorney General Barr highlights how the revitalization and enhancement of PSN two years ago has helped reduce violence in communities and improve overall public safety.

 Project Guardian Launched

 The Attorney General has announced the launch of Project Guardian, a new initiative designed to reduce gun violence and enforce federal firearms laws across the country.
-Project Guardian will serve as a complementary effort to Project Safe Neighborhoods and will help to ensure effective use of Crime Gun Intelligence Centers and other efforts.
+Project Guardian will serve as a complementary effort to PSN and will help to ensure effective use of Crime Gun Intelligence Centers and other efforts.